burrrata/cryptoeconomics.study_rust_edition/src/ch1/chapter_summary.md

 - are only allowed as much money or control as they can figure out how to convince the bank or anyone else to give them
 - get their lives turned upside down if things go wrong

-Seems a little odd that such an essential piece of modern living is so opaque and fragile... 🤔

-Can we do better?
-Maybe!
-Some people have some ideas on how to at least make this process a little more secure.
-In the next chapter we'll explore how we can change the architecture of the system to make it better for users.
-This includes:
-- giving everyone on the network the option to verify TX to make sure no one is cheating
-- creating account IDs and passwords via cryptography so that they are not all located in a centralized database
-- creating costs and rewards for managing state transitions to create reliability and security

-Let's go to chapter 2 and see how that works!

 <br><br><br>

 [![Cryptoeconomics - 1.5 - Properties of Centralized Systems](https://img.youtube.com/vi/ckzi8iqGilE/0.jpg)](https://www.youtube.com/watch?v=ckzi8iqGilE)